ennywnad/ward-watch/README.md

 ## The Mug Screen (AKA Your "Reward")

 Survive the shift and you'll earn stickers based on your score.
-Drag them onto your emotional support Stanley cup.
+They are automatically applied to your emotional support Stanley cup because you're too tired to drag them yourself.

+## Character Roster

+Check out the **Character Roster** in the Settings menu to see pixel art of all the people (and objects) making your life difficult, complete with personality stats and quotes.

 Sticker options include 30+ phrases like:
 - "NPO means NO" - For when someone asks you for the 8th time